rzkiypratama/quicks-test/README.md

 # Simpul Technical Test: Quick App

 Welcome to Simpul Technical Test: Quick App!
-This project is a task and inbox management application built with Typescript, Next.js, Tailwind, and Strapi.
+This project is a task and inbox management application built with Typescript, Next.js, Tailwind, Zustand.

 ## Technologies Used